zacharylavallee/COT6930-Assignment01/README.md

 # Research Question

-How does Temperature, Context Size, and Prediction Length affect response time and quality?
+How does variability of Temperature, Context Size, and Prediction Length affect response time and quality?

 ## Arguments

 #### What is already known about this topic

 * Temperature controls the randomness of the model's output.
+  * A higher temperature makes the response more creative.
+  * A lower temperature makes the response more deterministic.
 * Context size sets the number of tokens the model considers when generating a response.
+  * Determines how much prior conversation or text the model remembers.
 * Prediction length limits the maximum number of tokens generated in the response.
+  * A lower limit results in shorter responses, while a higher limit allows for more detailed answers

 #### What this research is exploring

 * I am using the Chain-of-Thought prompt template.
-* I am exploring how the three values affect response generation time and quality.
+* I am exploring how variability of the three values affect response generation time and quality.

 #### Implications for practice

 * Optimization of the use of a model to answer specific questions and receive desired details from a prompt.
+* Optimization of resources, not increasing values unnecessarily at the cost or time and resources it takes to produce a response.

 # Research Method